-Dyson has long been the master of the cordless vacuum, and its Cyclone vacuum cleaners — especially the Absolute variation — were recommended by four of our eight experts.
+Dyson has long been the master of the cordless vacuum, and its Cyclone vacuum cleaners — especially the Absolute variation — were recommended by four of our ten experts.
 “It’s so easy to use that even my 3-year-old uses it,” Oni says of hers.
 “It’s very lightweight and effective, and the cordless feature makes it a really great user experience.”
 Elena Banuta, product expert at Ideal Cleaning, agrees.
 “It’s revolutionised vacuuming, really taking the backache out of it,” she says.
 “When cleaning any home, I’m always relieved when I find a Cyclone in the cupboard.”

 Schlee also recommends the Absolute — specifically the most recent model, the V11, which he commends for its “sleek and futuristic design” with impressively high-tech features.
 “It’s got three different cleaning modes and an LED screen which tells you how much run time is remaining and the location of a blockage,” he explains.
 Korczak also recommends the Absolute, saying it’s “handy and versatile” thanks to its large accessory kit.
 “It’s got adjustable power, a short charging time, and a hygienic, easy-to-empty tank,” she says.
 “I love the fact that you can store it very easily and that you can fix the charger on the wall.”